elpuchito/e-commerce-endrock/README.md

 ## Introduction
 This project is a web application developed using React, TypeScript, and regular CSS.
 The goal of the application is to display a list of products fetched from an API and allow users to view the details of each product, add them to the cart, and make a purchase.

-# Application Features
-The application includes the following main features:

-Home
-- On the home page, the first 4 products fetched from the API are presented.
-Each product is displayed with its image, name, and price.

-Navbar
-- The top navigation bar contains a "Products" section.
-Clicking on this section redirects the user to a page that displays all the products available in the API.

-Product Details
-- Clicking on a product on the home page or on the "Products" page takes the user to a product details page.
-Here, more detailed information about the product is shown, such as its description, features, and price.

-Cart
-- The application includes a cart functionality where users can add products and make purchases.
-The cart displays a list of the added products, a function to add or take quantity of the same item, a button to remove the item, the total purchase amount, and a button to checkout.

 # Technologies Used
 - React.
 - TypeScript.